All Collections

 Name - This will be used as the name in the deviation rules list.

 Deviation type - The different deviation types describe different scenarios where you can define what should happen when the scenario occurs.
-Below you can read more about what the different types are used for.
+Click on Show more below Deviation type to learn more.

 Depending on your requirements, you can limit your Deviation rules to only apply under certain conditions.
 You can set them using the following settings.
 By default, the rule applies to All shifts and employees.